-It is used both for the ekmelib player and for the ekmelib score.
-It is partly adopted from LilyPond – e.g. note names, relative octave mode, reciprocal note values, scaling, ties – and extended with elements to specify proportions, cent values, frequencies etc.
+It is partly adopted from LilyPond – e.g. note names, relative octave mode, reciprocal note value, scaling, tie, delimiters, and some commands – and extended with elements to specify proportions, cent values, absolute frequencies et al

 The pitch is calculated from the frequency of the concert pitch.